raeis-i/Ansible-Semaphore-Lab-With-Real-Example/README.md

 This repository creates 3 nodes for [Ansible_Semaphore](https://semui.co/) lab using Vagrant and Virtualbox.
 You can define the number of nodes in "vars.rf" and also you can change IP range.

-Runs Semaphore Ansible web UI in Docker Container [Official Link](https://docs.semui.co/administration-guide/installation#docker) on node1 and we will test jobs on node2 and node3.
+We run Semaphore Ansible web UI in Docker Container [Official Link](https://docs.semui.co/administration-guide/installation#docker) on node1 and we will test jobs on node2 and node3.

 ## Prerequisites